calculix/CalculiX-Examples/CAD/OnshapeTutorial/README.md

 Upon export to ABAQUS format (inp) node and element sets for the physical groups are written.

-The gmsh geo file can be executed separately if you want to play around with the meshing details:
+The gmsh GEO file can be executed separately if you want to play around with the meshing details:
 ```
 > gmsh part.geo
 ```